Blossom Street

-Blossom Street is a road in York, in England, immediately west of the city centre.
+Blossom Street is a road in York, England, immediately west of the city centre.

 History

 The street has been the main route leading south and west from York from the Roman Eboracum era onwards; the Roman roads to Calcaria (now Tadcaster) and Isurium Brigantum (now Aldborough, North Yorkshire) ran parallel to the modern road, to the rear of the buildings on its north-western side.
 While the area was initially agricultural, it was later used as a rubbish dump, and then as a cemetery.
 Remains of several tombs have been found.
 By the 5th century, it appears to have been used as agricultural land once more.

-The street was first recorded in the early-13th century, as Ploxswaingate, named for the ploughswains living in the area, and by 1282, 29 plots along the street had already been built upon.
-Unlike other streets in mediaeval York, it was extremely wide, and as a result, a horse and cattle market was held on it.
-By 1639, there were 68 houses on the street, and although there was some damage during the 1644 Siege of York, the presence of a nearby Royalist camp meant it was the only suburb of the city to escape complete destruction.
+The street was first recorded in the early 13th century, as Ploxswaingate, named for the ploughswains living in the area, and by 1282, 29 plots along the street had already been built upon.
+Unlike other streets in medieval York, it was extremely wide, and as a result, a horse and cattle market was held on it.
+By 1639 there were 68 houses on the street, and although there was some damage during the 1644 Siege of York, the presence of a nearby Royalist camp meant it was the only suburb of the city to escape complete destruction.

-From the Mediaeval period, the street was known for its inns, mixed with smaller merchants' houses and farmhouses belonging to people who put cows out to pasture on the Knavesmire.
-Barstow's Hospital was built in the 17th century, and from the 1820s, it became built up with larger houses and shops.
+From the medieval period, the street was known for its inns, mixed with smaller merchants' houses and farmhouses belonging to people who put cows out to pasture on the Knavesmire.
+Barstow's Hospital was built in the 17th century, and from the 1820s it became built up with larger houses and shops.
 The last horse fair on the street was held in about 1906, by which time it had become an important tram and bus route.
 It is now a mixed commercial area, with shops, restaurants, hotels and some housing, although it is dominated by traffic.